 - There is no concept of tenants: Dan is allowed to access resources on the "dan's test" tenant.

 Implementation status: (Hierarchical) Role Based Access Control is currently not implemented but will be first-class citizens in the future.
-To bump this in priority, click here.
+To bump this in priority, please upvote this GitHub ticket.